Yes, Your Pressure Washer Needs a Surface Cleaner Attachment—These Are the Best, According to Our Tests

 Pounds per square inch (psi) refers to the amount of pressure the pressure washer surface cleaner can handle.
 The higher the number, the more aggressive the jets will be, and the deeper they’ll be able to clean.

 Lighter-duty consumer-grade pressure washer surface cleaners tend to operate in the 2,000 psi range.
-They’re able to handle light-duty stained areas, decks, and other surfaces without damaging them.
+They’re able to handle light-duty stained areas and are ideal for pressure washing decks and other surfaces without damaging them.

 Medium-duty semipro models range between 2,500 psi and 4,000 psi, with most landing around 3,500 psi.
 These models are sufficient for cleaning tougher stains, garage floors, and concrete surfaces.